Portable Window AC Security – Air Conditioner Lock, Bars, Cage

 Ultimately, you are not going to stop a determined burglar.
 But you will probably stop the majority of amateur burglars who are looking for quick and easy entry.

-If one of them happens to pick your home because they see a window air-conditioner hanging out of a 1st-floor window, when given a hard push and it doesn’t budge, they will probably move on.
+If a burglar happens to pick your home because they see a window air-conditioner hanging out of a 1st-floor window, when given a hard push and it doesn’t budge, they will probably move on.

 If the burglar pulls or pushes on the air conditioner while attempting to lift the window sash, it will not readily come if you’ve taken the precautions mentioned above.

-Tip: You could plant thorny bushes… rose bushes, blackberry bushes etc. just below your windows…
+You could also plant thorny bushes… rose bushes, blackberry bushes, etc. just below your windows for deterrence…

 More security-related articles: